zanminkian/git-validator/packages/git-validator/README.md

 Set up the following scripts in your `package.json`:

 - `git-validator install`: Installs hook files to `{PROJECT_ROOT}/.git/hooks` directory, which will check your code and commit messages after running the `git commit` command.
-- `git-validator format`: Checks and formats all project files using the `eslint --fix` command.
+- `git-validator format`: Checks and formats all project files using the `eslint --fix` command under the hood.
-- `git-validator lint`: Checks all project files using the `eslint` command.
+- `git-validator lint`: Checks all project files using the `eslint` command under the hood.

 ```json
 {